ROBUSTA – Combinatorial Robustness Testing

 coffee4j is the reference implementation of ROBUSTA and COFFEe and can be found accessed via https://coffee4j.github.io.

 - K. Fögen, H. Lichter (2019): Combinatorial Robustness Testing with Negative Test Cases.
-In 19th IEEE International Conference on Software Quality, Reliability, and Security (to be published).
+In 2019 IEEE 19th International Conference on Software Quality, Reliability and Security (QRS), IEEE, 34-45.

 - J. Bonn, K. Fögen, H. Lichter (2019): A Framework for Automated Combinatorial Test Generation, Execution, and Fault Characterization.
 In Proceedings of the 8th International Workshop on Combinatorial Testing (IWCT 2019), IEEE, 224-233.